MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-fundamentals.md

 ::: zone pivot="visual-studio"

 > [!IMPORTANT]
->
-> * We've introduced the important changes in Teams Toolkit extension within Microsoft Visual Studio v17.7.
-This version comes to you with many new app development features.
+> We've introduced the important changes in Teams Toolkit extension within Microsoft Visual Studio v17.7 with many new app development features.
 We recommend that you use Teams Toolkit v17.7 for building your Teams app.
-> * [Teams Toolkit v4](toolkit-v4/teams-toolkit-fundamentals-v4.md) extension will soon be deprecated.

 ::: zone-end

 ::: zone pivot="visual-studio-code"

 Teams Toolkit makes it simple to get started with app development for Microsoft Teams using Visual Studio Code.
+The following are the advantages:

-* Start with a project template for common line-of-business app scenarios or from a sample.
+* Start with a project template for custom apps built for org scenarios or from a sample.
 * Save setup time with automated app registration and configuration.
 * Run and debug to Teams directly from familiar tools.
-* Smart defaults for hosting in Microsoft Azure using infrastructure-as-code and Bicep.
+* Use infrastructure-as-code and Bicep for smart defaults to host in Microsoft Azure.
-* Create unique configurations like dev, test, and prod using the environment features.
+* Create unique configurations such as dev, test, and prod using the environment features.

 > [!NOTE]
 > Before you get started, we strongly recommend that you visit [Teams Toolkit v5 Guide](https://aka.ms/teamsfx-v5.0-guide) to learn key features, such as life cycles and actions.